Optimization of conveyance of quantum particles by moving potential well: Introduction

 In the present paper, we mainly discuss conveyance in the system with one boundary state.
 However, the cases with many bound states are also interesting.
-For such cases, we shortly discuss a method to control population distribution of particles when the trapping potential has several bound states by making use of the difference of survival probabilities of the bound states in the protocols of conveyance.
+We shortly discuss a method to control population distribution of particles in the case that the trapping potential has several bound states by making use of the difference of survival probabilities of the bound states in the protocols of conveyance.

 This paper is organized as follows.
 In Sec.~\ref{sec_model}, we introduce a model of the trapping potential and define the survival probability (see also Appendix~\ref{Appendix-jumpt0}).
-In Sec.~\ref{sec:constant-v}, we briefly review the simplest process with a constant velocity based on the previous work~\cite{Conveyance0}.
+In Sec.~\ref{sec:constant-v}, we briefly review the process with a constant velocity based on previous work~\cite{Conveyance0}.
 In Sec.~\ref{sec:constant-a}, we study the case of conveyance with a constant acceleration rate in detail.
 We calculate the relaxation rate of the survival probability by direct numerical simulations, the WKB method (Appendix~\ref{appendix:WKB} and \ref{appendix:Weber}), and the effective potential method for resonance states (Appendix~\ref{appendix:resonance}).
 Section \ref{sec:convayance-survival} is devoted to actual conveyance processes from a position to another position within the fixed time $\tau$.
-In Sec.~\ref{sec:population-change}, we discuss physical pictures of processes of drop-off from the potential-well.
+In Sec.~\ref{sec:population-change}, we discuss physical pictures of processes of dropoff from the potential well.
 In Sec.~\ref{sec:multi-bound-states}, we discuss a method to control population distribution of a particle when the trapping potential has several bound states.
 Lastly, we summarize the present paper in Sec.~\ref{sec:summary}.